 Are Money Market Accounts FDIC-Insured?

-This means that if your total balances in specific account categories at a certain bank ever reach higher than this limit, only the first $250,000 will receive FDIC coverage for each individual category.
-These categories include single accounts, joint accounts, trust accounts, corporate accounts and more.
-Note that these do not necessarily delineate between savings, checking or money market accounts, but rather by account ownership status.
+This means that if your total balances in specific account categories ever reach higher than this limit at a certain bank, only the first $250,000 will receive FDIC coverage for each individual category.
+These categories include single accounts, joint accounts, trust accounts and corporate accounts.

 What Does FDIC Insurance Mean?

 The FDIC is an independent agency of the U.S. government that protects the money you place in a deposit account with a bank or other financial institution.
 This insurance is put into place to protect you and your money in the event that your financial institution should fail.
-FDIC insurance doesn’t cover identity theft or fraud, however.

 Money Market Accounts vs. Money Market Funds

-Despite their almost identical names, money market accounts and money market funds are not the same thing.
 A money market fund is a mutual fund rather than a deposit account.
 It allows you to invest in short-term debt securities, including US treasury bills.
-So while it offers the liquidity and low risk of a money market account, a money market fund is an investment product, not a deposit product, and therefore can’t receive FDIC coverage.
+So while it offers the liquidity and low risk of a money market account, a money market fund is an investment product, not a deposit product, and therefore cannot receive FDIC coverage.

 Bottom Line